WouterSpekkink/SquinkyVCV/docs/booty-shifter.md

 ## Oddities and limitations
 If you shift the frequency up too far, it will alias.
 There is no anti-aliasing, so if the highest input frequency + shift amount > sample_rate / 2, you will get aliasing.
 The Bode original of course did not alias.

-If you shift the input down a lot, frequencies will go below zero and wrap around.
+If you shift the input down a lot, frequencies will go **below zero and wrap around**.
 Taken far enough this will completely **reverse the spectrum** of the input.
 This was a prized feature of the Bode original.

 As you shift the input down, you may start to generate a lot of subsonic energy.
 A **High Pass filter** may clean this up.

-The down shift frequency fold-over, while true to the original, does cause problems when trying to pitch drum tracks down a lot.
-Carefully high pass filtering the input before it is down-shifted can control this.
+The down shift **frequency fold-over**, while true to the original, does cause problems when trying to pitch drum tracks down a lot.
+High pass filtering the input before it is down-shifted can control this.

 ## About Attenuverters <a name="atten"></a>

 The small knobs next to the bigger knobs are **attenuverters**.
 They scale and/or invert the control voltage inputs next to them.
-When they are turned all the way up and the full CV comes through.
+When they are turned all the way up the full CV comes through.
 As they are turned down less CV comes through.
 Straight up none passes.
 As they are turned down further the CV comes back, but inverted.

 ## Control voltage ranges <a name="cv"></a>

 Our modules usually expect a control voltage range of **-5 to +5**.
 The associated offset knobs will also add -5 to +5.
-After attenuverters are applied to CV, and the knob is added, then the total is usually clipped to the -5 to +5 range.
+After attenuverters are applied to CV the knob value is added.
+After all that, the result is usually clipped to the -5 to +5 range.